 But wind and waves have taken a toll on Crab Bank.
 Today, just a few hundred birds can nest on this shrinking crescent of sand.

 So it’s big news that the U.S. Corps of Engineers might choose Crab Bank to receive sand they’ll soon dredge up to deepen and widen Charleston harbor.
-In 2016, more than 200 Audubon members and friends urged the Corps to make Crab Bank a top priority.
+The catch is that it will cost an extra $3.5 million to make this happen.
+The cheaper choice is to dump the sand far out to sea.

-If Crab Bank is chosen, it will be great news for birds that have nested here historically.
+Audubon is now helping to raise that money.
+If we succeed, it will be great news for birds that have nested here historically.
 They include Brown Pelicans, Black Skimmers, Laughing Gulls, American Oystercatchers, Wilson’s Plovers, Willets, Tricolored Herons, Great and Snowy Egrets, and a variety of terns (royal, least, sandwich, and gull-billed).

 Renourishment will also benefit birds that forage on Crab Bank during the winter, including Dunlins, Dowitchers, Sanderlings, Double-crested Cormorants, and multiple gulls and plovers.